 How about ⍭ for reverse/rotate, and the same symbol overstruck with a ⎕ for transpose?
 Or simply ~ for reverse?

-Roger Hui discusses the issue here, and presents potential solutions from a number of people.
+Roger Hui discusses the issue here, and presents potential solutions.

 Also, please ignore the Riemann sphere.